antoyang/just-ask/README.md

 The comparison with [Heilman et al](https://aclanthology.org/N10-1086.pdf) was done using [the original Java implementation](http://www.cs.cmu.edu/~ark/mheilman/questions/).

 ## Citation
-If you found this work useful, consider citing us:
+If you found this work useful, consider giving this repository a star and citing our paper as followed:
 ```
-@article{yang2020just,
-title={Just Ask: Learning to Answer Questions from Millions of Narrated Videos},
+@InProceedings{Yang_2021_ICCV,
-author={Yang, Antoine and Miech, Antoine and Sivic, Josef and Laptev, Ivan and Schmid, Cordelia},
+    author    = {Yang, Antoine and Miech, Antoine and Sivic, Josef and Laptev, Ivan and Schmid, Cordelia},
-journal={arXiv preprint arXiv:2012.00451},
-year={2020}}
+    title     = {Just Ask: Learning To Answer Questions From Millions of Narrated Videos},
+    booktitle = {Proceedings of the IEEE/CVF International Conference on Computer Vision (ICCV)},
+    month     = {October},
+    year      = {2021},
+    pages     = {1686-1697}
+}
 ```